 Lea Anderson, a San Diego native, has lived and worked in the New Mexico art community since 2003 and has discovered much during her adventures in the dramatic, colorful, and wild desert environment.
 Fluent in both two-and three-dimensional visual languages, she creates living, philosophical worlds that echo the formal variations seen in natural systems.
 These themes are explored through individual works, full-scale ambitious mixed media installations, and solo exhibitions using a wide variety of both digital and traditional media.
 She has exhibited throughout New Mexico and the United States, as well as internationally in Bangkok, Thailand in 2010.
 In 2013, Anderson was the Guest Curator for the exhibition Flatlanders and Surface Dwellers at 516 ARTS in Albuquerque.
 She recently created MERIDIAE, a monumental installation piece for the Atrium windows of the Albuquerque Museum as their 2015 Summer Artist-in-Residence.
-In 2017 Anderson was Jan-March Artist-in-Residence at Bullseye Glass Resource Center in Santa Fe, New Mexico, and is currently an Artist-in-Residence at the Vermont Studio Center.
+In 2017 Anderson completed artist residencies at Bullseye Glass Resource Center in Santa Fe, New Mexico, and at the Vermont Studio Center.